madsbv/nix/README.md

 - [ ] Figure out how to make Yabai behave better with multiple monitors, e.g. be able to move to `other monitor` instead of `recent monitor`.
 - [ ] Tame Yabai/darwin's weird behaviour regarding moving between spaces erratically when trying to do stuff on empty spaces.
 - [ ]   If we can't change the existing behaviour, we could try to adopt a workflow that includes closing, reopening and moving spaces a lot more
+- [ ] Make use of some function layer keys on the Glove to have shortcuts to go to browser, emacs, and maybe signal?
+I'm thinking of the current 'web browser', 'calculator', and 'my pc' buttons.
+Might need to rebind these in Glove.